Ayesha Curry explains why she 'hated' when Stephen Curry became a NBA star

-Ayesha Curry shares the daunting reality of being the wife of a sports star.
+Ayesha Curry shared the daunting reality of being the wife of a sports star.
 Stephen Curry and the model got married in 2011.

 The social media personality was a guest on Alex Cooper's Call Me Daddy podcast this week, where she talked about the downside of Steph's booming career in the NBA.